OludayoDahunsi/Django_API_REST_Project/README.md

 2. Install dependencies
   - Python 3.12.3
 3. Run the server:
-Running from git bash, activate the virtual environment.
+###  Running from Git bash, activate the virtual environment.
-'source venv/Script/activate'
+`source venv/Script/activate`

-if you are running from the VScode terminal
+###  Running from the VScode terminal
+if you are r